akauppi/GroundLevel-firebase-es/DEVS/Wishes for Cloud Build.md

 ## Regional builds

-As described in [FR: Select build region](https://issuetracker.google.com/issues/63480105) (Google IssueTracker)
+Described in [FR: Select build region](https://issuetracker.google.com/issues/63480105) (Google IssueTracker)

+>Regional builds are actually of little value.
+It's not unreasonable to build everything in `us-central1` though the operation of the results would be elsewhere.